Tandashi/YTSync-Plugin/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an discussion first to discuss what you would like to change please do not open a issue for it 🙏.

 ### Feature request

-To create a feature request head over [here](https://github.com/Tandashi/YTSync-Plugin/issues) and create a new issue as follows:
+To create a feature request head over [here](https://github.com/Tandashi/YTSync-Plugin/discussions) and create a new discussion as follows:

-- Label it with `enhancement` 🙏
+- Select the category `Ideas`
 - Explain the feature

 ## License